 Example:

-When the company was still known as MicroStrategy, it announced its initial purchase of 21,454 BTC for approximately $250 million in August 2020, citing bitcoin's potential as a reliable store of value and an attractive investment asset.
+When the company was still known as MicroStrategy, it announced its initial purchase of 21,454 bitcoin for approximately $250 million in August 2020, citing bitcoin's potential as a reliable store of value and an attractive investment asset.

 Rewards: